 - 7.1.
-The engine installation on the vehicle shall comply with the following characteristics in respect to the type-approval of the engine: - 7.1.1. intake depression shall not exceed that specified for the type-approved engine in Annex VI; - 7.1.2. exhaust back pressure shall not exceed that specified for the type-approved engine in Annex VI; - 7.1.3. power absorbed by the auxiliaries needed for operating the engine shall not exceed that specified for the type-approved engine in Annex VI;

-7.1.4. power absorbed by the auxiliaries needed for operating the engine shall not exceed that specified for the type-approved engine in Annex VI.
+The engine installation on the vehicle shall comply with the following characteristics in respect to the typeapproval of the engine: - 7.1.1. intake depression shall not exceed that specified for the type-approved engine in Annex VI; - 7.1.2. exhaust back pressure shall not exceed that specified for the type-approved engine in Annex VI; - 7.1.3. exhaust system volume shall not differ by more than 40 % of that specified for the type-approved engine in Annex VI; - 7.1.4. power absorbed by the auxiliaries needed for operating the engine shall not exceed that specified for the type-approved engine in Annex VI.